2016 Major League Baseball season: United States

 This was the third year of the current eight-year deals with Fox Sports, ESPN and TBS.
 Fox aired eight weeks of baseball on Saturday night leading up to the 2016 Major League Baseball All-Star Game, which also aired on Fox.
 Fox then televised Saturday afternoon games for the last four weeks of the regular season.
 Fox Sports 1 televised games on Tuesday nights and Saturdays, both during the afternoon and night.
 ESPN televised games on its flagship telecast, Sunday Night Baseball, as well as Monday and Wednesday nights.
 TBS televised Sunday afternoon games for the last 13 weeks of the regular season.
 Fox and ESPN Sunday Night Baseball telecasts will be exclusive; all other national telecasts will be subject to local blackout.

 TBS will televise the American League Wild Card Game, Division Series, and Championship Series.
 ESPN will televise the National League Wild Card Game, Fox Sports 1 and MLB Network will televise the National League Division Series, and Fox Sports 1 will televise the National League Championship Series.
 The World Series will air exclusively on Fox for the 17th consecutive year.

 On April 14, 2016, it was announced that 25 MLB Network Showcase games would be broadcast in 4K ultra-high definition exclusively on DirecTV in the 2016 season (subject to local blackout restrictions), beginning April 15.

+On July 25, 2016, Major League Baseball Advanced Media and Twitter reached an agreement which allowed the social media platform to stream one MLB game per week.
+The games were blacked out in the local markets of the teams playing.